Trade and Business in Madagascar

 threshold of one dollar per day

-- According to the United Nations, Madagascar belongs to the
+- According to the UN, Madagascar belongs to the

 least developed countries group